General Relativity

 Lecture notes

-These are concise notes with no diagrams.
+These are concise notes with no diagrams, based largely on the first Schutz book above.
 They are not a substitute for lectures; I will be unsympathetic to any student who runs into difficulty as a result of not attending lectures and/or handing in problems.
 Minor corrections/additions are made from time to time; the first page gives the "last modified" date.
 Full lecture notes (39 pages, compact): ps pdf; (77 pages, room for annotations): ps pdf.
 You might also be interested to read the notes for my postgraduate lecture series on cosmology (13 pages) ps pdf and my relativity and cosmology research papers.

 Past exams